Updated April 2019

 Royal Canin is the number one choice because not only is it specifically formulated for aging cats with poor teeth, it also has other nutrients for senior cats.
 As our cats age it is often not one ailment like poor teeth, it is usually accompanied by joint problems or kidney problems or diabetes so often more than one factor needs to be considered.

-All four of these products s will suit an aging cat with dental problems.
-You might be finding that costs associated with caring for your senior cat have risen as more specialized products are needed to keep him healthy and active.
+You may find that costs associated with caring for your senior cat have risen as more specialized products are needed to keep him healthy, active and content.

 It is comforting to know that even without teeth your cat can still eat comfortably and meet dietary requirements.